mthnglac/parasut-cli/docs/installation.rst

 There are some dependencies we need to handle before running the cli.

-It is necessary to install and configure the 3rd party tools below:
+It is necessary to install and configure these third party tools below:

 * `Ember.js`_
 * `Ruby on Rails`_